El Feidja National Park

-El Feidja National Park is located in Northwest Tunisia and has an area of 2765 ha.
+El Feidja National Park is located in Jendouba Governorate in northwest Tunisia and covers an area of 2765 ha.
 It is home to many animals, notably, Barbary stag, African golden wolf, and Barbary boar.

 El Feidja offers a beautiful landscape, with an abundance of forests, mountains, natural springs and lakes, where many endangered species have been preserved.

 This area is very important as an archaeological site.

 The IUCN classifies this park as Category II.